Estimated Reading Time: 6 mins

 What matters most is how you process your thoughts and reactions.

-If I said water is luminous yellow, you’d correct me with conviction, because we can all see water with our own eyes, and it is clearly not luminous yellow.
+If I claimed that water was luminous yellow, you’d correct me with certainty, because we can clearly see with our individual eyes that it’s not.

 image by monstera production/pexels

-The point I’m making is, we must be so grounded in who we are, what we are, and what we’re capable of that when others tell us otherwise, we confidently reject it.
+The point I’m making is, we must be so grounded in our identity, our worth, and our abilities, that when others tell us otherwise, we dismiss it without hesitation.

 We must believe without doubt, that anything said about us which doesn’t align with who we know ourselves to be, is simply untrue.